dtnewman/zev/README.md

 ## ⚙️ Settings

-You can update your OpenAI API key or other settings by running:
+You can update your API keys and provider settings by running:

 ```bash
 zev --setup
 ```

+### OpenAI

-To use the OpenAI key, you must have an OpenAI account and a subscription.
+To use OpenAI, you need an OpenAI account and a subscription.
 You can create an API key on [this page](https://platform.openai.com/settings/organization/api-keys).

+### Google Gemini

+To use Google's Gemini models, you need a Google AI Studio account.
+You can create a Gemini API key at [Google AI Studio](https://aistudio.google.com/).

 ## 🐪 Using with Ollama